 If you sign up for a diet plan, and you find that most of the foods are exotic and beyond your reach, you’re going to lose motivation, and continue with your regular eating habits.
-However, if the diet plan consists of normal foods that you have rapid access to, it’s easy to adhere to the meals, which fast tracks your success.
+However, if the diet plan consists of normal foods that you have rapid access to, it’s easy to adhere to the meals, which fast track your success.

 2. They Set You Up for Change

 It doesn’t seem obvious, but what we consume can influence what we are.
-Diet plans not only introduce us to nutritious meals but also have the potential of modifying our habits, and by extension, changing what we are.
+Diet plans not only introduce us to nutritious meals but also have the potential of modifying our habits, and by extension, change what we are.
 For instance, a diet plan might help you drop an addiction, and thus help you become a better person.

 3. No Processed Foods